Contact Info

 example of a Hydromagic raw data file opened in Notepad

-example of a Hydromagic raw data file opened in Notepad.
+Example of a Hydromagic raw data file opened in Notepad.

 Recording raw data files